maggieflan18/Maggie-Flanagan/_posts/2022-04-20-reflection.md

 ![Description of the project about Syrian civil war chemical warfare](https://maggieflan18.github.io/Maggie-Flanagan/images/SyriaProjectProposal.jpg)

 The second step was the annotated bibliography.
-We had to find at least ten sources related to our topic and write a short paragraph explaining the argument and relevance of each topic.
+We had to find at least ten sources related to our topic and write a short paragraph explaining the argument and relevance of each source.
 During this leg of the project, I improved on my research and analysis skills.
 I was able to sort out which sections of my project each source would contribute to and why, and this step ensured that we were all well-informed on the topic of our project.

 The third step was the most involved of them all.
 We had to draft the project description, which had to be a minimum of 1500 words.
 This was in addition to a 250 word abstract and a one-page resume or 2-page CV.
 One of the most important things that we did at this stage was reading and discussing Robert Porter’s article “Why Academics Have a Hard Time Writing Good Grant Proposals.”
 This article clearly laid out the differences between scholarly writing and grant proposals, which was key in our first draft.